 Best Time to Visit Lavender By the Bay (and Best Season for the Lavender)

 We visited the second weekend of July.
-It was a perfect time to go because nearly everything, except one plot of land of the lavender farm, was in bloom.
+It was a perfect time to go because nearly everything, except one plot of land on the lavender farm, was in bloom.

-There are three periods to target if you want to see the flowers in bloom at this local lavender farm:
+So when is lavender in bloom?
+Well, there are three periods to target if you want to see the flowers in their blooming glory at this local lavender farm:

 - Mid-June: English lavender typically blooms during this time